 Nonqualified Stock Options.
-Nonqualified stock option awards granted under the Plan do not qualify as "incentive stock options" and will not qualify for any special tax benefits to the participant.
+Nonqualified stock option awards granted under the Directors Plan do not qualify as "incentive stock options" and will not qualify for any special tax benefits to the participant.
 A participant generally will not recognize any taxable income at the time the nonqualified option award is granted.
 However, upon its exercise, the participant will recognize ordinary income for federal tax purposes measured by the excess of the then fair market value of the Common Stock over the exercise price.
-The income realized by the participant will not be subject to income and other employee withholding taxes.

 A participant's basis for determination of gain or loss upon the subsequent disposition of Common Stock acquired upon the exercise of a nonqualified option award will be the amount paid for such Common Stock plus any ordinary income recognized as a result of the exercise of such option award.
-Upon disposition of any Common Stock acquired pursuant to the exercise of a nonqualified option award, the difference between the sale price and the participant's basis in the Common Stock will be treated as a capital gain or loss and generally will be characterized as long-term gain or loss if the Common Stock has been held for more than one year at its disposition.
+Upon disposition of any Common Stock acquired pursuant to the exercise of a nonqualified option award, the difference between the sale price and the participant's basis in the Common Stock will be treated as short-term or long-term capital gain or loss, depending on how long the participant has held the Common Stock.

 In general, there will be no federal income tax deduction allowed to the Company upon the grant or termination of a nonqualified option award or a sale of disposition of the Common Stock acquired upon the exercise of a nonqualified option award.
-However, upon the exercise of a nonqualified option award or a sale or disposition of the Common Stock acquired upon the exercise of a nonqualified option award, the Company will be entitled to a deduction for federal income tax purposes equal to the amount of ordinary income that a participant is required to recognize as a result of the exercise, provided that the deduction is not otherwise disallowed under the Internal Revenue Code.
+However, upon the exercise of a nonqualified option award, the Company will be entitled to a deduction for federal income tax purposes equal to the amount of ordinary income that a participant is required to recognize as a result of the exercise, provided that, among other things, the income meets the test of reasonableness, is an ordinary and necessary business expense, is not an "excess parachute payment" within the meaning of Section 280G of the Code and is not disallowed by the \$1 million limitation on certain executive compensation under Section 162 (m) of the Code.